galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 ## Creating a collection from datasets in your history

 In Galaxy's language there are two interchangeable terms: collection and list.
-This is because the simplest collections is just a list of datasets.
+This is because the simplest collection is just a list of datasets.

 ### A simple collection example